Descriptive Summary

 Scope and Content

-Title: College of Engineering, Administrative files of C. [Charles] Martin Duke.
+Title: College of Engineering.
+Administrative files of C. [Charles] Martin Duke.

-Record Series number: 52
+Identifier/Call Number: University Archives Record Series 52

 Abstract: Record Series 52 contains reports, committee minutes, and correspondence pertaining to the operation of the College of Engineering